 Currency Transaction Reports are required for cash transactions exceeding $10,000 - whether conducted in a single transaction or through related transactions that aggregate above the threshold.
 Structuring transactions to avoid the CTR threshold is a separate federal crime, but so is a CTR filing program that isn't consistent, accurate, and timely.
 For high-volume MSBs in South Florida, CTR filing discipline is often the most operationally demanding compliance obligation.

 Suspicious Activity Reports are the second core filing obligation.
 An SAR is required when you detect transactions that involve the proceeds of crime, are designed to evade reporting requirements, or have no lawful purpose.
-The quality of SAR narratives matters enormously — law enforcement uses them as investigative tools, and a vague narrative reduces their value.
+The quality of SAR narratives matters enormously - law enforcement uses them as investigative tools - a vague narrative reduces their value.
 Train your staff to write SARs that tell a specific, factual story.

 The banking relationship is the existential compliance challenge for most MSBs.
 Banks increasingly terminate relationships with MSBs that can't demonstrate robust compliance programs - and once you've been de-banked, rebuilding those relationships is extraordinarily difficult.
 Your AML program is your primary tool for maintaining banking access.
 Treat it that way, invest in it accordingly, and document your compliance activity in a way that you can present credibly to your banking partners.